-The initial payment will cover-provide up to 75% percent of funds for the Primary Implementation of the project.
-The following information specific to the Regional Traffic Signal Synchronization Project is provided regarding the documentation requirements for initial payment of Primary Implementation after an agency obligates encumbers funds for the project.
+The initial payment will provide up to 75 percent of funds for the Primary Implementation of the project.
+The following information specific to the Regional Traffic Signal Synchronization Project is provided regarding the documentation requirements for initial payment of Primary Implementation after an agency encumbers funds for the project.

-The interactive electronic versions of all payment forms can be downloaded via OCFundtracker (see https://ocfundtracker.octa.net/report payment excel.asp).
+The interactive electronic versions of all payment forms can be downloaded via OCFundtracker (see https://ocfundtracker.octa.net/report\payment\excel.asp).

-Form 10-8 The Primary Implementation report has been provided so a lead agency can determine the reporting and documentation required for an initial payment request.
-Staff may request additional documentation that is not listed on Form 10-8 the Primary Implementation Report prior to approving the request.
+The Primary Implementation report has been provided so a lead agency can determine the reporting and documentation required for an initial payment request.
+Staff may request additional documentation that is not listed on the Primary Implementation Report prior to approving the request.
 The electronic versions of the forms are available through the OCFundtracker.

-Below is additional information updating Section 10.1 of this chapter regarding documentation requirements for Project PRTSSP payment requests.
-The CTFP Payment Supplement provides instructions and sample forms for the items listed÷.
+Below is additional information updating Section 10.1 of this chapter regarding documentation requirements for RTSSP payment requests.
+The CTFP Payment Supplement provides instructions and sample forms for the items listed.

-- Invoice For initial payments, the lead agency shall invoice for 75% percent of the contract amount or programmed amount of the project's Primary Implementation, whichever is less.
-For final payments of the Primary Implementation, the lead agency shall invoice the remaining balance of the project's Primary Implementation phase contract amount or programmed amount, whichever is less.
-(Form 10-8)
+- Invoice For initial payments, the lead agency shall invoice for 75 percent of the contract amount or programmed amount of the project's Primary Implementation, whichever is less.
+For final payments of the Primary Implementation, the lead agency shall invoice the remaining balance of the project's Primary Implementation phase contract amount or programmed amount, whichever is less

-- Project Certification Letter.
-(Form 10-9)
+- Project Certification Letter

-- Revised Cost Estimate.
-(Form 10-10)
+- Revised Cost Estimate

-- Plans, Specifications, and Estimate (PS&E) Certification (Form 10-11)
+- Plans, Specifications, and Estimate (PS&E) Certification

-- Certification of Phase (Form 10-12)
+- Certification of Phase

-- Final Report Submission (Form 10-13)
+- Final Report Submission

-- Division of Cost Schedule (Form 10-14)
+- Division of Cost Schedule

 - Work Schedule OCTA requires a complete project schedule, including expected start and competition dates for tasks in the Primary Implementation and Ongoing Maintenance and Operation phases

-- Right-of-Way Documents No requirements as Right-of-Way is not a part of Project PRTSSP
+- Right-of-Way Documents No requirements as Right-of-Way is not a part of RTSSP

-Detail on other aspects on Initial Payment Requests for Primary Implementation including project advancement and reimbursement is available in Chapter 10 of the CTFP Guidelinessection 10.1 of this chapter.
+Detail on other aspects on Initial Payment Requests for Primary Implementation including project advancement and reimbursement is available in section 10.1 of this chapter.